bigdelou/Housing-Sales-Pricing-King-County/README.md

 2. The file of Python codes (MB_Housing Sales Pricing in King County.py) is uploaded here on github
 3. The presentation powerpoint slides of the project and its stpes (including objectives, problem statement, research questions, methodology, findings, results and conclusions) is provided on github as well.

-Do not hesitate to send me a message if you have any questions, comments or feedback!
+Do not hesitate to contact me if you have any questions, comments or feedback!

 M.B.